 Throw away any unused oral liquid 90 days after the bottle is opened for the first time.

-It is very important that your doctor check you or your child's progress at regular visits to make sure clobazam is working properly.
+It is very important that your doctor check your progress at regular visits to make sure clobazam is working properly and to check for unwanted effects.

-clobazam will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, and colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; medicine for seizures or barbiturates; muscle relaxants; or anesthetics, including some dental anesthetics.
+Clobazam will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, and colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+This effect may last for a few days after you stop using clobazam.
 Check with your doctor or dentist before taking any of these medicines with clobazam.

 Do not suddenly stop taking clobazam without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent a possible worsening of your seizures and reduce the possibility of withdrawal symptoms such as headache, nausea, irritability, tremors, or trouble sleeping.